NACS600 Ethics in Scientific Research (offered every other spring semester)

 Overview of insights into the molecular mechanisms underlying the structure and function of the nervous system.

-NACS645 Cognitive Science (offered every fall semester)
+NACS645 Cognitive Science (offered every spring semester)

 A study of mental representations and computations.
 Issues examined include computation, representations, decisions, modularity, evolution, innateness, and reductionism.